REV23Docs/rev23-desktop-docs/docs/hardware/signature-pad.md

  - [**Download STU Display**](http://gsdt.wacom.eu/download/Wacom-STU-Display.xml)

-After installing, you'll find a new **Wacom STU Display** applet in your Windows Control Panel.
-Click the tab matching your model number to configure the slideshow and see the path of where to put your images.
+1. After installing, you'll find a new **Wacom STU Display** applet in your Windows Control Panel.
+Click the tab matching your model number to configure options for the slideshow.

+2. Using **File Explorer**, add/remove pictures from `C:\Users\Public\Pictures\Wacom STU Display\STU530`.

 Technical support for this application is not provided by REV23.

 ## ePad-ink

 > The ePad-ink is deprecated in REV23 Desktop and no longer supported.
 This section exists only for previous versions.
-Users should not acquire an ePad-ink device as a new device or replacement for an old device.
+Users should not acquire an ePad-ink as a new device or replacement for an old device.

 ### Universal Installer